ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 the full extent of the underlying base storage, both to the left and to the right.
 Thus in this example, if the base address space is 64b long, any offset that does not overflow the generic type would be valid.
-In this way, composite overlay locations are more similar to an address where the consumer determines how many bytes to read from the location.
+This is not unlike memory locations, where the location storage is always greater than the object being described.
+The consumer determines how many bytes are relevant based on the type of the object.

-If the producer wants to make a location a bit more like what is created when using piece operators and ensure that the composite storage that a location references only contains 8 usable bytes, then two overlays can be placed over an empty composite location.
+If the producer wanted to use an overlay operator to produce exactly what the piece operators produce (a storage with just the relevant bytes), then it could overlay two locations over an empty composite location.
 ([Try it!](https://barisaktemur.github.io/dwarf-locstack/?context=%28%29&input=DW_OP_composite%0ADW_OP_addr+0x100%0ADW_OP_lit0++%3B+offset+0%0ADW_OP_lit4++%3B+width+4%0ADW_OP_overlay%0ADW_OP_addr+0x200%0ADW_OP_lit4++%3B+offset+4%0ADW_OP_lit4++%3B+width+4%0ADW_OP_overlay%0A))

+    // Base
     DW_OP_composite

+    // First half
     DW_OP_addr 0x100
     DW_OP_lit0  # offset 0
     DW_OP_lit4  # size 4
     DW_OP_overlay

+    // Second half
     DW_OP_addr 0x200
     DW_OP_lit4  # offset 4
     DW_OP_lit4  # size 4